-6. Child Welfare and Social Services Other Than Foster Care Services a.
+- 6. Child Welfare and Social Services Other Than Foster Care Services - a.
 Title XX Transfer (Title XX Below 200%)

 Districts may choose to transfer a portion of their FFFS allocation to Title XX for child welfare services, community optional preventive services (COPS), adult protective, domestic violence, and/or other services.
-Districts may transfer up to 24% of their FFFS allocation to Title XX, provided that the total amount the district chooses to transfer to the CCDBG and Title XX combined may not exceed 26% of the district's FFFS allocation.
-Please refer to the "Background" section of this ADM for additional information.
+Please refer to the "Background" section of this ADM for additional information on transfer limits.